 A cool kid classic ride, we all knew the guy (sometimes gal) in high school who was deeply devoted to American muscle.
 Many of them would’ve had Mustangs or Camaros, but few cars beat the Barracuda for real OG muscle car street cred.
 Though early to the game, beating the Mustang to market by two weeks, the Barracuda never caught fire the way other icons of muscle did.
 Similar to its Ford and Chevy brethren, the Barracuda ran through a slew of engine options during its run.
 Engines ranged from underwhelming slant 6s to burly 7-liter V8s.
 The first-generation (’64-’66) Barracudas had a single pane wrap-around back window.
 At over 14 sq. ft. it was the largest that had yet been used on a production car.

 While it wasn’t as chromed out as some luxury cars of its day, the Lincoln Continental was high on understated style.
-It’s egg-crate grill of the post war version was especially distinctive.
+It’s egg-crate grill of the post-war version was especially distinctive.
 The Continental’s head lights have their square turn signals positioned on the side, evoking a squinty eye long before the Miura’s eye lash trick.
 Turns out, exclusivity was part of the luxury bargain even back in the day.
-This Lincoln was double the price of a comparable Cadillac of its day, closing in on nearly $10,000 dollars (and a money loser for Ford).
+This Lincoln was double the price of a comparable Cadillac, closing in on nearly $10,000 dollars (it was also, ultimately, a money loser for Ford).

 For cool(est) we knew we needed to include the most(est) of all cars, the Bugatti Chiron.
 The current world champ of the supercar set, Bugatti set out to create the most super supercar.
 How did they do it?
 A combination of precision engineering the likes of which you’ve never dreamed, curves that would make the Venus De Milo jealous, the most ridiculous 0-60 number (2.4 sec.) produced by more cylinders than any reasonable car should house (it’s a W16).
 Henceforth, please reserve “wow factor” only for things that reside within the same rarified realm as the Chiron.